Visit Orangutans at Camp Leakey

-Tanjung Puting National Park has several ecosystem as lowland tropical rain forest, dryland forest, freshwater swamp forest, mangrove forest, coastal forest, and secondary forest.
+Tanjung Puting National Park has several ecosystems, the lowland tropical rain forest, dryland forest, freshwater swamp forest, mangrove forest, coastal forest, and secondary forest.

-The Park is dominated by lowland forest plants like jelutung (Dyera costulata), ramin (Gonystylus bancanus), meranti (Shorea sp.), keruing (Dipterocarpus sp.), and rattans.
+The Park is dominated by lowland forest vegetation as jelutung (Dyera costulata), ramin (Gonystylus bancanus), meranti trees (Shorea sp.), hard wooden keruing trees (Dipterocarpus sp.), and diverse rattan species.

-Gateway to Tanjung Puting & Camp Leakey Orangutan Rehabilitation CenterEndangered and protected animal species inhabiting Tanjung Puting Reserve, include the orangutan (Pongo satyrus), proboscis monkey (Nasalis larvatus), maroon leaf monkey (Presbytis rubicunda rubida), sun bear (Helarctos malayanus euryspilus), lesser Malay mouse deer (Tragulus javanicus klossii), clouded leopard (Neofelis nebulosa), and leopard cat (Prionailurus bengalensis borneoensis).
+Gateway to Kalimantan wildlife jungleEndangered and protected animal species inhabiting Tanjung Puting Reserve, include the orangutan (Pongo satyrus), proboscis monkey (Nasalis larvatus), maroon leaf monkey (Presbytis rubicunda rubida), sun bear (Helarctos malayanus euryspilus), lesser Malay mouse deer (Tragulus javanicus klossii), clouded leopard (Neofelis nebulosa), and leopard cat (Prionailurus bengalensis borneoensis).

 Tanjung Puting Park was the first place in Indonesia to become a rehabilitation centre for orangutans.
 There are now three orangutan rehabilitation locations, Tanjung Harapan, Pondok Tanggui, and Camp Leakey.
 The orangutan of Tanjung Puting at Kalimantan has dark reddish fur and no tail.
 As they get older, the adult males cheeks flesh out, resembling cushions.
 The older they get, the bigger these cheek flanges grow, giving them a fierce look.